sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 - Reduce frequency of incidents and errors
 - Recover faster from incidents and errors

+For more books, reports and articles supporting this strategy, you can consult our [References]({{ site.baseurl }}/references-en.html#q1-strategy---continuous-improvement-and-learning).

 #### Align with GC IT Direction

 - [Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html)